jcaillon/valet/docs/content/docs/600.performance-tips/_index.md

 Using a global variable seem to be a bad idea and can lead to confusion in the code if you are not rigorous.
 But the cost in performance of the first solution is huge (try to time these 2 codes in 1000 iterations).

 Avoid code mistakes by deciding on 1 global variable for all your functions and always assign this variable in each return path of a function (otherwise you might use a value from a previous function call!).
+In valet, this variable is named `RETURNED_VALUE`.

 ## Read a whole file